 It was the late and great Czech Olympic gold medalist, Emil Zatopek, who said it best,

 “Why should I practice running slow?
 I already know how to run slow.
 I want to learn to run fast”

-According to Running USA, the half-marathon is the fastest growing road race distance in the United States and for the past seven consecutive years this has been the case.
+The half-marathon is the fastest growing road race distance in the United States.

 What do YOU have to do to break the 2 hour barrier?

 Results don’t always come by way of our time.

 It took me from 2002 to 2007 to break the 2.20.00 marathon barrier.